System of units of measurement: Metric system

 Metric systems of units have evolved since the adoption of the first well-defined system in France in 1795.
 During this evolution the use of these systems has spread throughout the world, first to non-English-speaking countries, and then to English speaking countries.

 Multiples and submultiples of metric units are related by powers of ten and their names are formed with prefixes.
 This relationship is compatible with the decimal system of numbers and it contributes greatly to the convenience of metric units.

 In the early metric system there were two base units, the metre for length and the gram for mass.
 The other units of length and mass, and all units of area, volume, and derived units such as density were derived from these two base units.

-Mesures usuelles (French for customary measurements) were a system of measurement introduced as a compromise between the metric system and traditional measurements.
+Mesures usuelles (French for customary measures) were a system of measurement introduced as a compromise between the metric system and traditional measurements.
 It was used in France from 1812 to 1839.

 A number of variations on the metric system have been in use.
 These include gravitational systems, the centimetre–gram–second systems (cgs) useful in science, the metre–tonne–second system (mts) once used in the USSR and the metre–kilogram–second system (mks).
 In some engineering fields, like computer-aided design, millimetre–gram–second (mmgs) is also used.

 The current international standard for the metric system is the International System of Units (Système international d'unités or SI).
 It is a system in which all units can be expressed in terms of seven units.
-The units that serves as the SI base units are the metre, kilogram, second, ampere, kelvin, mole, and candela.
+The units that serve as the SI base units are the metre, kilogram, second, ampere, kelvin, mole, and candela.